Evidence Level

 What is the recommended dosage of L-Methionine?

-The clinically studied dose for L-Methionine is 500–3,000 mg/day; general supplementation: 500–1,000 mg/day; therapeutic: up to 3 g/day; note — excessive intake may be harmful (see side effects).
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 500–3,000 mg/day; general supplementation: 500–1,000 mg/day; therapeutic: up to 3 g/day; note — excessive intake may be harmful (see side effects) Always follow the product label and check with a healthcare provider for personal advice.